-Magnetic Resonance technologists operate medical diagnostic equipment that uses magnetic fields and radio waves.
-Combining hands-on learning and simulation, the Magnetic Resonance program gets you ready for an exciting career working alongside physicians, nurses, and other technologists.
-The program uses MRI simulation software, MRI extremity scanner, IV arms and other industry-standard equipment, giving students the opportunity to practice and simulate MRI scanning exams and image analysis.
-Students learn in a variety of settings from busy trauma centres to outpatient clinics.
+Magnetic Resonance Imaging (MRI) technologists operate medical diagnostic equipment that uses strong magnetic fields and radio waves to create images of almost every part of the human body without the use of harmful radiation.
+The Magnetic Resonance Program offers five (5) semesters of hands-on learning experience along with simulation to prepare students for a rewarding career working alongside physicians, nurses, and other medical professionals.
+Utilizing state-of-the-art MRI simulation software, an MRI extremity scanner, IV arms, and other industry-standard tools, students practice and simulate real-life MRI scanning exams and image analysis.

-In the MRI program, courses are delivered through a mixture of face-to-face classes, off-site lab sessions, clinical practicum training and online study.
+In the MRI program, courses are delivered through a mixture of face-to-face and virtual classes, on and off-campus lab sessions, clinical practicum training and online study.
+Students will learn in a variety of clinical settings, from busy trauma centres to outpatient clinics across Alberta and Saskatchewan.

 Please refer to the Alberta College of Medical Diagnostic and Therapeutic Technologists (ACMDTT) website to learn more about their requirements for licensing/mandatory registration and declaration of conduct, which may include disclosure of information related to criminal convictions and professional misconduct or incompetence as well as any personal factors that could impact the ability to practice safely.